josezy/firebase-mcp/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Implement changes with tests
+3. Implement changes with tests (80%+ coverage required to pass CI workflow)
 4. Submit a pull request

 ## License